radcamp/radcamp.github.io/AF-Biota/03_ipyrad_partII_CLI.md

 **Note on performance of each step:** Steps 3 and 6 generally take considerably longer than any of the steps, due to the resource intensive clustering and alignment phases.
 These can take on the order of 10-100x as long as the next longest running step.
+Fortunately, with the data we use during this workshop, step 6 will actually be really fast.

 ```
 $ ipyrad -p params-anolis.txt -s 6 -c 2